isharaU/Canny-Edge-Detection/README.md

 1. Grayscale Conversion: Converts the input image to grayscale.
 2. Gaussian Blur: Applies a Gaussian filter to reduce noise.
-3. Gradient Calculation: Uses Sobel filters to calculate intensity gradients.
+3. Gradient Calculation: Use Sobel filters to calculate intensity gradients.
 4. Non-Maximum Suppression: Thins out the edges by suppressing non-maximum pixels.
 5. Double Thresholding: Identifies strong, weak, and non-relevant pixels.
-6. Edge Tracking by Hysteresis: Finalizes the edges by including weak pixels that are connected to strong edges.
+6. Edge Tracking by Hysteresis: Finalizes the edges by including weak pixels connected to strong edges.

 ## Customization

 You can adjust the following parameters in the script to fine-tune the edge detection:

 - `gaussian_kernel_size`: Size of the Gaussian kernel for blurring (default: 5)
-- `low_threshold` and `high_threshold`: Thresholds for the double thresholding step (default: 50 and 150)
+- `low_threshold` and `high_threshold`: Thresholds for the double thresholding step (default: 5 and 30)
 - `max_width` and `max_height`: Maximum dimensions for image resizing (default: 800x600)

 ## Contributing